shakoyamonroe/post-install-config/README.md

 - Rename `scp` directory for added security.
 - Configure **file permissions** to restrict access.
 - Regularly update **osTicket and server dependencies**.

----
-✅ **Congratulations!
-Your osTicket System is Now Configured and Ready for Use!**